ChaseTheHunter/chasethehunter.github.io/about.md

 title: "About"
 crawlertitle: "About"
 permalink: /about/
 summary: "Greetings!
 Here you can find out all about me.
-Okay, okay maybe not *all*."
+Okay, okay maybe not all."
 active: about
 ---